HaikuTeam/animator/QA.md

 Multi-Component

-In the library, a 'Components' folder is shown above 'Designs' By default, there is one component: 'Main', the current one; it is highlighted There are tabs above the stage reflecting editable components in the project On stage, the label shows {ProjectName} {ComponentName}
+In the library, a 'Components' folder is shown above 'Designs' Tabs show up above the stage for components that have been opened On stage, the label shows {ProjectName} {ComponentName}
 At bottom of app, the label shows {ProjectName} {ComponentName}
-The timeline displays the name of the component, Main, as the root element The state inspector heading indicates the current component On stage, I can reveal the context menu and I see 'Create Component' Clicking 'Create Component' opens a naming dialog box The component name dialog can be cancelled
+The timeline displays the name of the component, Main, as the root element The state inspector heading indicates the current component On stage, I can reveal the context menu and I see 'Create Component' Clicking 'Create Component' opens a naming dialog box There is a 'Create Component' button in the top bar There is a 'Create Component' option in the library menus The component name dialog can be cancelled
 I can enter a component name
 The component name field only allows numbers and lowercase letters